overloop-crm/overloop-api-doc/source/includes/_emails.md

 -H "Content-Type: application/vnd.api+json; charset=utf-8"
 ```

+Only responses containing at least 1 email address go against your quota.

 ### Parameters
 Parameter | Description
 --------- | -----------
 domain<br />**required** - *string* | Domain name from which you want to find the email addresses.
 For example, "prospect.io".
 first_name<br />*string* | The person's first name
 last_name<br />*string* | The person's last name
+type<br />*string* | Only return emails of this type.
+Possible values are `personal` or `generic`.

 ### Returns
 Returns the [email search object](#the-email-search-object).